Elections with Few Voters: Candidate Control Can Be Easy: Deferred Proofs for the

 \begin{proof} There are two means of solving our problem.
-We can either run the brute-force algorithm on top of Lemma~\ref{lem:approval-dcac-turing-kernel}, obtaining running time $O(\constantk \cdot 3^{n^{t\cdot n}})$, or we can use a variant of the algorithm from Lemma~\ref{lem:plurality-dcac-fpt}.
-Below we describe how to adapt the algorithm from Lemma~\ref{lem:plurality-dcac-fpt}.
+We can either run the brute-force algorithm on top of Theorem~\ref{lem:approval-dcac-turing-kernel}, obtaining running time $O(m \cdot (\constantk \cdot 3^n)^{t\cdot n}))$, or we can use a variant of the algorithm from Theorem~\ref{lem:plurality-dcac-fpt}.
+Below we describe how to adapt the algorithm from Theorem~\ref{lem:plurality-dcac-fpt}, as it allows us to achieve a better running time.

-We use the same algorithm as in Lemma~\ref{lem:plurality-dcac-fpt}, but we use a somewhat more involved notion of a signature and of the merging operator $\oplus$.
-If we have $n$ voters, then an unbounded signature of a set $A'$ of unregistered candidates is an $n$-dimensional vector $\typevec$, whose $i$'th entrance is a $t$-dimensional vector $\type{i}$ defined as follows: The $j$'th entry of $\type{i}$ contains the number of candidates in $A'$ that the $i$'th voter prefers to all but $j-1$ registered candidates.
-Now a signature of a set $A'$ is its unbounded signature where all entries greater than $t$ are replaced by $t$.
+We use the same algorithm as in Theorem~\ref{lem:plurality-dcac-fpt}, but with a more involved notion of a signature and with a more involved merging operator $\oplus$.
+Indeed, the algorithm to be described next is a generalization of the algorithm described in Theorem~\ref{lem:plurality-dcac-fpt}.

+So, if we have $n$ voters, then we define the \emph{unbounded} signature of a set $A'$ of unregistered candidates to be an vector $\typevec$ with $n$ entries, such that the $i$th entry is a vector $\type{i}$ with $t$ values, defined as follows.
+The $j$th entry of $\type{i}$, for $1 \leq j \leq t$ and $1 \leq i \leq n$, contains the number of candidates in $A'$ that the $i$th voter prefers to all but $j-1$ registered candidates.
+Now a \emph{bounded} signature (simply, a signature) of a set $A'$ is its unbounded signature where all entries greater than $t$ are replaced by $t$.
 Altogether, there are $(t+1)^{t\cdot n}$ signatures.